Abolfazl2647/Toastera/README.md

-# rmuinotify
+# muinotify

 #### Notification System with @MUI Alerts - ReactJs

-this library helps pu to stack material ui alerts on top of each others and handles the states automatically. you have the power of MUI components such az Alert, Stack and Transitions to show your alert component.
+Muinotify has an imperative API that makes it easy to display snackbars, without having to handle their open/close state.
+It also enables you to stack them on top of one another (although this is discouraged by the Material Design guidelines).

 \*\* in near future you can add your own components to replacing Material UI Components if you want.